Timor-Leste: Risk Assessment

 - Attractive tourist destination (protected natural sites, rich cultural heritage)

-- Vulnerable to natural disasters (landslides, typhoons, floods)
+- Vulnerability to natural disasters (landslides, typhoons, floods), underdeveloped infrastructure (health, education, transportation)

-- Almost half the population lives below the poverty threshold
+- Almost half of the population lives below the poverty line